 1. Clean up any fallen fruit as a matter of good garden hygiene.

-- Immerse infected fruit in water for several days, making sure it’s submerged and not floating on the surface
+- Immerse infected fruit or vegetables in water for several days, making sure they’re submerged and not floating on the surface

 These controls block pests out, make the environment unsuitable for them, or kill them directly, such as barriers and traps.